waltonjw/wildfire-camera-pilot/README.md

 3. Perform analysis per zone.
 Note: the ArcMap Viewshed tool has a maximum observer count of 16 and is very CPU-intensive.
 This iterative approach is needed to cover a reasonably large area such as a state or county.
 4. Merge zones and analyze to determine overall camera placement.

 This second-phase analysis would likely result in 100-200 cameras rather than the pilot program range of 10-20 cameras.
 This second-phase analysis would make an excellent research project to follow the completion of this pilot program.
-One interesting aspect of a second-phase analysis is finding sites which score so highly, they may warrant the extending of road where no road currently exists, so different road proximity requirements may be warranted.
+One interesting aspect of a second-phase analysis is finding sites which score so highly, they may warrant the extending of road where no road currently exists, so dynamic road proximity requirements may be warranted.